Anshuman-37/Summer_Dissertation/README.md

-# This repository is realated to my summer disertation project
+# This repository is related to my summer disertation project